whatshap/whatshap/README.rst

 Features
 ========

+  * Very accurate results (Martin et al.,
+    `WhatsHap: fast and accurate read-based phasing <https://doi.org/10.1101/085050>`_)
+  * Works well with Illumina, PacBio, Oxford Nanopore and other types of reads
+  * It phases SNVs, indels and even “complex” variants (such as ``TCG`` → ``AGAA``)
+  * Pedigree phasing mode uses reads from related individuals (such as trios) to improve results and to reduce coverage requirements (Garg et al., `Read-Based Phasing of Related Individuals <https://doi.org/10.1093/bioinformatics/btw276>`_).
   * WhatsHap is :ref:`easy to install <installation>`
-  * It is :ref:`easy to use <user-guide>`: Pass in a VCF and a BAM, get out a phased VCF
+  * It is :ref:`easy to use <user-guide>`: Pass in a VCF and one or more BAM files, get out a phased VCF.
-  * Works well with Illumina, PacBio, Oxford Nanopore and other types of reads
+    Supports multi-sample VCFs.
-  * It phases indels
+  * It produces standard-compliant VCF output by default
-  * It produces standard-compliant VCF output (or optionally output that is compatible with ReadBackedPhasing)
+  * If desired, get output that is compatible with ReadBackedPhasing
-  * Highly accurate results (Martin et al.,
-    `WhatsHap: fast and accurate read-based phasing <https://doi.org/10.1101/085050>`_)
-  * Phasing of pedigrees: If you have reads from a trio or any pedigree of related individuals, phase them at the same time in pedigree mode to improve results and to lower coverage requirements at the same time (Garg et al., `Read-Based Phasing of Related Individuals <https://doi.org/10.1093/bioinformatics/btw276>`_).
   * Open Source (MIT license)